Meijstro/RESTfull-API/README.md

 Stappenplan

-Online webserver and connect it with WinSCP
+Online webserver and connect it with WinSCP (done)

 Tier 1:
 - Fixed responses